Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Experiments

 \subsection{Model Analyses}

 \paragraph{Ablation studies.}

 We conduct ablation studies to validate the effect of the video-level reward and forward-backward reward. \figref{fig:ablation_sensitivity_results}~(Left) shows corresponding results in the $\ti{Bridge Pick Video} \rightarrow$ \textit{Pick Place}.
-The blue curve shows that removing the video-level reward of \model{} results in decreased performance, which indicates that the video-level goal is essential.
-For the model represented by the green curve, we do not adopt \FB{} reward.
-It can be seen that the necessity of incorporating action information significantly improves the learning efficiency of the agent.
+As indicated by the blue curve, removing the video-level reward of \model{} results in a performance degradation, highlighting the necessity of the video-level goal.
+The green curve demonstrates that \model{} introduces frame-level goal as reward leads to superior performance.

 \paragraph{Sensitivity analyses.} We conduct sensitivity analyses on Meta-World~(\textit{Bridge Pick Video} $\rightarrow$ \textit{Pick Place}).
 In \figref{fig:ablation_sensitivity_results}~(Middle), we observe that when the weighting coefficient~$\alpha$ of the video-level reward is too small, the agent fails to mimic the behavior of the generated video.
-When $\alpha$ is too large, it will impede the behavior learning, leading to a decline in performance.
+In contrast, when $\alpha$ is too large, it hinders behavior learning, resulting in decreased performance.
 FB reward weight $\beta$ controls the frame-level goal scale.
-Intuitively, setting $\beta$ too low may result in the agent not getting enough world knowledge from the video diffusion models.
-Conversely, an excessively high $\beta$ may cause the agent to overfit to the generated frame-level goals, struggling to explore.
+When $\beta$ is set too low, the agent is unable to exploit rich world knowledge from the video diffusion models.
+On the other hand, an overly large $\beta$ may cause the agent to rely too heavily on the generated frame-level goals, struggling to explore.

 \paragraph{Effects of generated video domain.} To verify the effect of the generated video domain, as shown in \figref{fig:domain_selection}, we evaluate \model{} on Meta-World \ti{Pick Place} by exploiting alternative generated videos, including frames generated from RT-1 and RLBench.
-In most cases, compared with the DreamerV3 agent without leveraging generative prior, \model{} can always benefit from goal-driven reward, which transfers the world knowledge from the video diffusion model to the downstream agent.
+Compared with the DreamerV3 agent without leveraging generative prior, \model{} consistently benefits from goal-driven reward, which transfers the world knowledge from the video diffusion model to the downstream agent.